-The shooting happened right outside Benito Juarez Community Academy in the 2100-block of Laflin Street in Pilsen, according to police.
+Chicago police said four teens were shot outside Benito Juarez Community Academy in the 2100-block of Laflin Street in the Pilsen neighborhood around 2:45 p.m.

 The shooting happened just as classes were being let out and students were coming outside.

-Billegas and Perez were both fatally shot in the head, police said.
+Two teen boys, said to be 14 and 15 years old, were both fatally shot in the head, police said.
 Another 15-year-old boy was shot in the thigh and shoulder, and a 15-year-old girl sustained a graze wound to the thigh.
 Both were taken to Stroger hospital with non-life-threatening injuries.